Information Security Policy

 Sensitive Information: Information that is designated as Restricted Use, Confidential or Internal Data under the Data Protection Standards.

 The University’s Director of Information Security is responsible for the administration of this Policy and the Information Security Program across departments and units that maintain Records in any format.
-The University’s Director of Information Security shall oversee, with the assistance of the Information Security and Business Continuity Governance Committee (the “Committee”), the administration of this Policy, including developing procedures concerning the review, oversight and governance of this Policy, and including any necessary training.
+The University’s Director of Information Security shall oversee, with the assistance of the Common Services and Information Security Committee (the “Committee”), the administration of this Policy, including developing procedures concerning the review, oversight and governance of this Policy, and including any necessary training.
 University Employees may request, collect, store or use Sensitive Information only as permitted by this Policy, the Data Protection Standards and practices required by his or her unit or department.